2025 Digital Agenda

 Sean Rudd, Korotu Technology

-Sean Rudd (Founder & CEO of Korotu Technology) will share experiences of how data is being used for habitat identification, farmer incentives and remote monitoring to restore Bobolink Populations in the Maritimes.
+Sean will share experiences of how data is being used for habitat identification, farmer incentives and remote monitoring to restore Bobolink Populations in the Maritimes.
 The talk will include the role of farmers, farming organisations, eNGOs and the governments to support grassland programs that benefit farmers and at-risk species.

 Joseph Graham, New Brunswick Soil and Crop Improvement Association

-Understanding the licensing and rules of agricultural drones, and how to make use of this technology on your farm.
+Joseph’s session will help attendees understand the licensing and rules of agricultural drones and how to make use of this technology on their farms.

 Pasture System Strategies